tejeshwarsharma2018/ai-model-picker/README.md

 Although base training datasets overlap, every major AI lab is now integrating different forms of *specialized*, *exclusive*, or *partnership-driven* data:

-- Some models emphasize **reasoning and mathematics**
+- Some models emphasize **reasoning and mathematics**.
-- Some excel in **creativity and storytelling**
+- Some excel in **creativity and storytelling**.
-- Some prioritize **low latency or cost efficiency**
+- Some prioritize **low latency or cost efficiency**.
-- Some integrate **live web data** more deeply
+- Some integrate **live web data** more deeply.
-- Some optimize for **privacy and self-hosting**
+- Some optimize for **privacy and self-hosting**.
-- Some receive **proprietary data partnerships** (forums, social platforms, etc.)
+- Some receive **proprietary data partnerships** (forums, social platforms, etc.).

 Because of this, capabilities, hallucination patterns, styles, and strengths will continue to diverge.

 Even if overall intelligence improves, **specialization and bias profiles will remain**, making it helpful to match the right model to the right task.

 ### **2. The modern AI skill is “model routing”**